hmrc/pillar2-service-guide/source/documentation/index.md

 ## Testing requirements

-You can test the Pillar 2 API in the [HMRC Developer Hub](https://developer.tax.service.gov.uk/api-documentation).
-You will need to register for an account before you start, and there are instructions for new starters in the [user guide](https://developer.tax.service.gov.uk/api-documentation/docs/using-the-hub).
-The API landing page contains specific information for testing the Pillar 2 API.
+You can test the Pillar 2 API in the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation).
+You will need to register for an account before you start, and there are instructions for new starters in the [user guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub).
+The [Pillar 2 API reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/pillar2-submission-api/1.0) contains specific information for testing the Pillar 2 API.

 ## Software requirements